StanislavDidus/PlatformerSFML/README.md

 # PlatformerSFML

-My simple platformer where main goal is to collect coins and get to the end of the level.
+My simple platformer where main goal is to collect coins and get to the end of the level
-You can pick up special items to change state of the player and unlock new abilities.
+You can pick up special items to change state of the player and unlock new abilities

 Resources:
 SFML library,